-So many artists seem to forget this or never consider it to begin with.
+So many artists seem to forget this, or never consider it to begin with.
 Why is this important?
-In our line of work -- that’s music publishing, if you forgot -- it’s arguably the most important step to being successful.
-If you don’t see yourself as a songwriter, you don’t see the possibilities of earning royalties from the use of your music.
+In Songtrust’s line of work — music publishing — it’s arguably the most crucial step to becoming successful.
+If you don’t see yourself as a songwriter, you won’t earn publishing royalties from the use of your music.

-So, nice to meet you, songwriter, what’s your next step?
+So, nice to meet you, songwriter; what’s your next step?

 Get Your Cut

-Sure, but let’s set the stage for this all-too-common scenario: you and your co-writers finish a song, release it through your distributor, and it goes viral, building a fanbase faster than you can follow the fans back on Instagram.
+Sure, but let’s set the stage for an all-too-common scenario: you and your co-writers finish a song, release it through your distributor, and it goes viral, building a fanbase faster than you can follow the fans back on Instagram.
 Let’s say that you helped on the composition side via a beat placement, but only one of the co-writers actually recorded and sang on the song, so they assumed the ownership of the master recording, which is handled by whichever distributor they chose.

-This is why discussing splits is so important.
-Not every situation is like this, but there are situations exactly like this out there.
-Have an honest discussion with every co-writer and person that works on your song -- make sure you decide who gets what percentage, who might be paid a one-time fee for their work, and get it in writing.
-Don’t wait and be reactive, be proactive.
+This is why discussing splits in advance is so important.
+Not every situation becomes contested, but there are many situations exactly like this out there.
+Have an honest discussion with every co-writer and person that works on your song; make sure you decide who gets what percentage, who might be paid a one-time fee for their work, and get it in writing.
+Don’t wait and be reactive; be proactive.

 “To me, making sure you get paid for your music is just as important as creating the music.
 Get your split sheets done after every song you make or have your terms and ownership clearly outlined in your license agreements if you sell beats online.
-Don't leave any room for uncertainty with this kind of stuff because you don't want to get the short end of the stick (or no stick at all) when it comes time to getting paid.”
+Don't leave any room for uncertainty with this kind of stuff because you don't want to get the short end of the stick (or no stick at all) when it comes time to getting paid.”- Kato On The Track

 No Need to Stay Traditional